ianwolf99/Xor_decrypt/README.md

  USAGE:cat encrypted.bin | python XOR_decryption.py > decrypted.bin

-To get the decryption key you to simply perform a hexdump and see if there are any recurring strings.And then modify line
+To get the decryption key you to simply perform a hexdump and see if there are any recurring strings.And then modify line 10.
+     key = "key-here".decode("hex")